sparkade-games/gitignores/README.md

 # gitignores
 A list of custom gitignore files.
+Simply grab the gitignore you need, and remove the name so it's just ".gitignore".